Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Optimization of the Vζ voltages

 \section{Optimization of the \texorpdfstring{\vzeta}{Vζ} voltages}

-In the optimization of the voltages for the \vzeta voltage function, the crucial loss term used was the $ZZ$-interaction, $\zeta = E_4 - E_2 - E_1 + E_0$, which was minimized in all configurations.
-In addition, the following loss terms were used for specific configurations:
+The optimization of voltages for the \vzeta voltage function was primarily concentrated on directly minimizing the ZZ-interaction, $\zeta = E_4 - E_2 - E_1 + E_0$, for all configurations.
+In addition, the following loss terms were used when optimizing for specific configurations: